 Need even more assistance?
 We also dispose of debris such as drywall, shingles, carpet, glass, cabinets, and tiles.
 With our expert help, you’ll breathe a sigh of relief – one brick at a time.
 Call us and ask how we can help you and your project today!

-Nixxit Junk Removal can help with your construction debris removal needs
+Nixxit Junk Removal can help with your construction removal needs in the Bay Area.

 - 10+ Years of Commercial Junk Removal Experience